 For sweet, I made a chocolate dip which I served together with breadsticks, strawberries, marshmallows, and ‘poffertjes’ (little tiny pancakes).

 I also manage to make a very quick birthday cake, due to a serious lack of time I took the easy route every step of the way, using a ‘biscuit’ packet mix (a very light sort of sponge cake).

 I filled this with a thin layer of buttercream and strawberry jam and then used ready roll icing (Yay!
 Finally!
 I have waited 5 years for this finally to be available here in the Netherlands) to quickly cover it, I then coloured and cut out various pieces of fondant icing to decorate it.

 I finally added a sprinkling of pink glitter powder.

 Whilst not exactly being a masterpiece, my daughter was delighted – mission accomplished!

 Cadeautjes Verstoppen (Hide the presents)

 I don’t know if this game is popular in the whole of the Netherlands but where I live it certainly is.
-The kids hide all their presents that they have brought for the birthday girl or boy.
-The ‘Jarige’ (person whose birthday it is) goes out of the room whilst the other kids hide the presents.
-Once all the presents have been found (the other kids can help by shouting cold or warm depending on how close the are to the gifts) then the birthday girl /boy can open them up.
+The kids hide all the presents that they have brought for the birthday girl or boy.
+The ‘Jarige’ (the person whose birthday it is) goes out of the room whilst the other kids hide the presents.
+Once all the presents have been found (the other kids can help by shouting cold or warm depending on how close they are to the gifts) then the birthday girl /boy can open them up.